-Your leg kick must be relaxed, with a slight knee bend and very loose ankle, so that your foot acts much like a flipper.
-The downward beat of the leg kick provides the propulsion and your kicks must be shallow.
+Your leg kick must be relaxed, with a slight knee bend and a very loose ankle, so that your foot acts much like a flipper.
+The downward beat of the leg kick provides the propulsion, and your kicks must be shallow.

 There is no need to pursue this exercise until it is perfect because other aspects of your swimming are just as important.

-Perfecting the body position, arm action and breathing will all effect and help your leg kick technique.
+Perfecting the body position, arm action, and breathing will all affect and help your leg kick technique.

 Do my bending knees make me sink when swimming?
-I've had two lessons of swimming so far and I cant seem to propel my body forwards while swimming face down and after a while I sink.
-Observers say this is because I bend my knees and I cant seem to stop this.
-Also after a couple of metres from the pool wall I feel that my feet dont break the surface and therefore I start sinking.
-I'm not athletic and cant raise my entire leg horizontal for long.
+I've had two lessons swimming so far, and I can't seem to propel my body forwards while swimming face down, and after a while, I sink.
+Observers say this is because I bend my knees and I can't seem to stop this.
+Also, after a couple of meters from the pool wall, I feel that my feet don't break the surface, and therefore, I start sinking.
+I'm not athletic, and can't raise my entire leg horizontally for long.
 Do you have any advice for me to get better?

-From the information you have given us we will assume you attempting to swim a freestyle type stroke rather than breaststroke.
+From the information you have given me, I will assume you attempting to swim a freestyle type stroke rather than breaststroke.
 This type of leg kick must be relaxed with only a slight knee bend.
-If your leg kick is rigid or robotic in any way then sinking legs will be the result!
+If your leg kick is rigid or robotic in any way, then sinking legs will be the result!

 The question you are really asking is to do with the timing and coordination of front crawl.
 You have been so used to kicking breaststroke legs that your front crawl legs now kick with the same 1 kick, 1 arm pull timing that they have been used to.

-Before you go killing yourself by kicking with a float and getting nowhere, think about the rest of your front crawl technique.
+Before you kill yourself by kicking with a float and getting nowhere, think about the rest of your front crawl technique.

-The speed and power of the leg kick is of least importance to the rest of your swimming stroke.
+The speed and power of the leg kick is of the least importance to the rest of your swimming stroke.
 The majority of the power and propulsion for front crawl comes from the arm pull.
 The overall efficiency of the stroke comes from the horizontal and streamlined body position.
-The leg kick therefore is required to give the stroke balance and stability.
+The leg kick, therefore, is required to give the stroke balance and stability.

-Most of the best long distance front crawl swimmers in the world swim using one kick for one arm pull.
+Most of the best long-distance front crawl swimmers in the world swim using one kick for one arm pull.
 It uses far less energy for the distance required.
-Which is much needed in your case as you will be cycling and running straight after!
+This is much needed in your case as you will be cycling and running straight after!